10 Things You Must NOT Do in Malaysia

 So, first of all, never make the mistake of saying that Malaysia and Singapore are the same country.
 This will insult both Singaporeans and Malaysians.
 Secondly, when you’re in Malaysia, please don’t say that Singapore is better, cleaner, more organized, etc. We know; we just don’t like to hear it from you.

-#3 Point with Your Forefinger
+3. Point with Your Forefinger

 Although pointing with the forefinger is considered the norm everywhere else in the world, here, it is seen as rude, especially in the Malay culture.
-It is often associated with hostility because you tend to use your forefinger when scolding someone, or when you’re trying to boss him/her around.
+It is often associated with hostility because you tend to use your forefinger when scolding someone, or when you’re trying to boss him/her around.Ā

 Instead, if you need to point at someone or something, use your thumb, as shown in the picture below.
 When pointing a direction, using an open palm works as well.

-#4 Trust the Traffic Lights
+4. Trust the Traffic Signs

-Drivers in Asia are not known for their adherence to traffic rules or good driving etiquette (well, except in Singapore, perhaps).
-Malaysia is no exception.
 Malaysian drivers are notorious for being inconsiderate on the road.
-Here, the bigger the vehicles, the bigger the assholery.
+Here, the bigger the vehicles, the bigger the assholeryĀ ego.
 Smaller vehicles must give way to the bigger ones.
 And unfortunately, that means pedestrians are the lowest on the totem pole.
 In 2018, more than 20 pedestrians lost their lives when trying to cross roads in Kuala Lumpur.

 For your safety, do not assume that cars will stop for you even if you cross at a designated pedestrian crossing.
 Do not trust the traffic lights (because most of the drivers don’t either).
 The traffic light may show that it is your turn to cross, but that doesn’t mean you don’t have to check for cars before crossing.
-Similarly, even if you’re crossing a one-way street, always look in both directions anyway.

 Related Post: Is Malaysia Safe to Visit?

-#5 Use Taxis
+5. Use Taxis

 Taxis in Malaysia have gained a bad rap, and for good reason.
 Most of the taxis here have meters, but the cabbies will try to give you a fixed (read: highly inflated) rate.
 If you insist on using the meter, your driver might agree, but only to take you on the longest, most congested route, or round and round in circles.
 Either way, you lose.